khromov/wp-english-wp-admin/readme.txt

 1. The plugin admin bar

 == Changelog ==

+= 1.3.1 =
+* Fixed an edge case where the "You only have English language installed." message would appear erroneously.

 = 1.3.0 =
 * When changing language, you are now sent back to the page you were originally on instead of being reverted to the dashboard.